-April Gornik, Vice President of the Sag Harbor Partnership, is an artist and community activist/organizer working with the Sag Harbor Partnership, which will act as fiscal sponsor until the Sag Harbor Cinema Arts Center achieves 501(c)(3) status.
-She has fundraised for local and national causes, and believes in the power of culture to unite and move a community forward.
+April Gornik is an artist and community activist/organizer working with the Sag Harbor Partnership and is Campaign Chair for the restoration of the Sag Harbor Cinema.
+She is co-founder with Eric Fischl of The Church Sag Harbor.
+She has raised funds for local and national causes, and believes in the power of culture to unite and move a community forward.

 Diana Howard, Treasurer teaches legal skills and writing at a law school aimed at broadening access to legal education to traditionally underserved populations.
 She formerly practiced law for ten years and worked as a writing instructor at the undergraduate level.
 She has served on the advisory board for the Irma Rangel Young Women’s Leadership School.